-89. Security guarding is an area of significant expenditure and great operational significance.
+85. Security guarding is an area of significant expenditure and great operational significance.
 From 31 January 2012 the UKSC has had a direct contract with Carlisle Security Services Limited.
 The initial contract period was until 1 December 2015, but there was an option for the UKSC to make two extensions to this, each of one year's duration.
-The contract has been twice so extended, so that it will now end on 1 December 2017.
-In the summer of 2017 the UKSC will therefore be carrying out a full public tender exercise, in order to let a fresh contract from 1 December 2017.
-Meanwhile we will continue to monitor the performance of the existing contractor to ensure that exemplary levels of security are maintained.
+The contract was twice so extended, so that it came to an end on 1 December 2017.
+In the summer of 2017 the UKSC therefore carried out a fresh full public tender exercise, to let a fresh contract from 1 December 2017; and Carlisle Security Services Ltd was successful in securing that fresh contract for a further three years with a similar option for two one-year extensions thereafter.

-90. We also recognise that the guards are in the front line of interaction with professional court users and members of the public visiting the Court.
-We have received many compliments in past years on their attitude to these groups, and we intend to continue to pass on such compliments in order to motivate and encourage the guard staff, many of whom have been with the UKSC continuously since 2009.
+86. We also recognise that the guards are in the front line of interaction with professional court users and members of the public visiting the Court.
+We have received many compliments in past years on their attitude to these groups, and we intend to continue to pass on such compliments to motivate and encourage the guard staff, many of whom have been with the UKSC continuously since 2009.